raspberrypilearning/world-builder/en/step_7.md

 ![two directories and an index file shown](images/8a_webgl_files.png)

-Save these files to your preferred storage service (Google Drive, Dropbox, USB Drive)
+Save these files to your preferred storage service (Google Drive, Dropbox, USB Drive) and share with your friends!

 You could also take a screenshot or make a video of your project.